How to Use the Power of Your Imagination to Create the Big MagicAug 29, 2023

 Mike Dooley calls it “leveraging the universe” in his book by the same name.

 And that’s how all manifestations begin… seeing it with the end in mind.
-In looking back, I can see other times when I clearly defined my future with thoughts.
+Looking back, I can see other times when I clearly defined my future with thoughts.

 “Thoughts become things.” — Mike Dooley